ietf-rats/draft-birkholz-rats-architecture/draft-birkholz-attestation-terminology-latest.md

 Action:

 : The accomplishment of a thing usually over a period of time, in stages, or with the possibility of repetition.
 In the scope of attestation, an action is the execution of an operation or function in the scope of an activity conducted by a single computing context.
+A single action provides no semantic context by itself, although it can limit potential semantic contexts of attestation procedures to a smaller subset.
 Example: Signing an existing public key via a specific openssl library, transmitting data, or receiving data are actions.

 Procedure:

 : A series of actions that are done in a certain way or order.
-In the scope of attestation, a procedure is a composition of activities (sequences of actions) that is intended to create a well specified result.
+In the scope of attestation, a procedure is a composition of activities (sequences of actions) that is intended to create a well specified result with a well established semantic context.
 Example: The activities of attestation, conveyance and verification compose a remote attestation procedure.

 # Attestee Reference Use Cases